jpreardon/artframe/worklog.md

 - Webpage with javascript that calls the aforementioned RSS parser and displays one image at a time, randomly.
 - Once in a while, the webpage should refresh from the python script

 Super basic.
-Sure, there could be caching, but we'll ignore that for now and just try to get stuff running.

 Using [feedparser](https://github.com/kurtmckee/feedparser/tree/5.2.0) to parse the feeds.
+I installed it locally, but my shared server didn't have it, so I just stuck the module in the cgi-bin directory.

+I forgot that one needs to tell the [server to execute python scripts](https://stackoverflow.com/questions/6351028/how-to-execute-python-cgi-script).

+The javascript is pretty hacky, but it works as a POC, even if the POC is a bit of a POS :P